-Posted by Heading Out on August 13, 2005 - 2:19pm Topic: Supply/Production Tags: tech talk [list all tags]
+Posted by Heading Out on September 6, 2009 - 10:58am

+Topic: Supply/Production Tags: tech talk [list all tags]

-There are some myths growing up about oil and the energy business, on both sides of the aisle.
-Here, on Saturdays I am trying to give a little of the technical background so that those interested can understand more about the realities of production.
+Michael Lynch would have it believed that those who follow this site are relying purely on "anecdotal information, vague references and ignorance of how the oil industry goes about finding fields and extracting petroleum,", so I'm here again proving him wrong.
+Here, on Sundays I give a little of the technical background so that those interested can understand more about the realities of production.
 The posts are a simplification of what goes on, but give enough detail that, hopefully, it is understandable (and if not then you should ask questions).
+The posts build on an original set of tech talks I wrote four years ago, but are a bit expanded.
+Interestingly four years ago Michael was spouting the same sort of stuff and getting it wrong back then too.